agbrs/agb/README.md

 `agb-sound-converter` - a crate which converts wav files into a format supported by the game boy advance

-`agb-hashmap` - an no_std hashmap implementation tuned for use on the game boy advance

 `agb` - the main library code

 `agb/examples` - basic examples often targeting 1 feature, you can run these using `just run-example <example-name>`

-`tracker` - crates that make up the `agb-tracker` library which allows playing of tracker files

 `book` - the source for the tutorial and website

 `book/games` - games made as part of the tutorial

+`emulator` - Rust bindings for the [mgba](https://mgba.io) emulator used for our purposes

+`emulator/test-runner` - The source for the test runner used to run unit tests within the emulator

 `examples` - bigger examples of a complete game, made during game jams

-`emulator` - Rust bindings for the [mgba](https://mgba.io) emulator used for our purposes.
-Currently this does not accept contributions.

 `template` - the source for the [template repository](https://github.com/agbrs/template)

+`tools` - misc. tools used in the development of `agb` itself

+`tracker` - crates that make up the `agb-tracker` library which allows playing of tracker files

+`website` - the source of [the website](https://agbrs.dev)

 ## Stability